AABC Annual Meeting – Meeting Program

 2005 – Trademarks registered with the U.S. Patent and Trademark Office for AABC, AABC National Standards, Associated Air Balance Council, TBE, Test and Balance Engineer, and TAB Journal.

-2006 – Walter and David McCauley created four training DVDs, which were made available for purchase to enhance industry knowledge.
-AABC was accredited as a standards developer by ANSI, paving the way for submitting the next edition of the AABC National Standards for approval as an American National Standard.
+2006 – AABC member United Testing & Balancing develops four training DVDs, which are made available for sale through AABC.
+AABC is accredited as a standards developer through ANSI, allowing the organization to submit the next edition of the AABC National Standards for Total System Balance for approval as an American National Standard.

-2007 – A new policy required every branch office to employ a Test and Balance Engineer (TBE) to maintain consistency and quality.
-Honorary memberships were introduced to recognize and honor retired AABC members for their contributions.
+2007 – Honorary memberships were introduced to recognize and honor retired AABC members for their contributions.

 2008 – Work began on the Energy Management Guideline, a collaborative effort between AABC and ACG.

-2011 – Discussions about an NEBB-ASHRAE merger were met with criticism, leading AABC to invite ASHRAE presidents to future Annual Meetings for better collaboration.
+2011 – AABC decides to invite ASHRAE presidents to AABC Annual Meetings moving forward.

-2011/2012 – AABC hosted its first regional meeting in Nashville, TN, gathering over 80 attendees to discuss “Optimizing HVAC System Performance.”
+2011/2012 – AABC holds its first regional meeting, which brings together more than 80 attendees in Nashville, TN, to discuss “Optimizing HVAC System Performance.”

-2014 – AABC launched Total System Balance Weekly, an e-publication to promote TAB Journal articles and encourage Lunch and Learn requests.
-AABC zones were reallocated to serve members better and streamline operations.
+2014 – AABC introduces Total System Balance Weekly, an electronic publication sent to members, engineers, and others throughout the industry, to further promote TAB Journal articles and generate more requests for Lunch and Learn presentations.
+AABC zones are reallocated to serve members better and streamline operations.

 Annual Meeting Locations: